Pranava29/custom-polyline-overlay/README.md

 }
 ```

-Work in progress : Working to integrate with snap to roads to make the vehicle stick on roads when played
+Work in progress :

+1. Working to integrate with snap to roads to make the vehicle stick on roads when played.

+2. Live Examples.

 Note: * Google maps divides the map into panes and overlayMouseTarget pane is the one which receives user clicks